proxmox/proxmox-backup/docs/backup-client.rst

   When set, this value is used to verify the server certificate (only used if the system CA certificates cannot validate the certificate).

+``ALL_PROXY``
+  When set, the client uses the specified HTTP proxy for all connections to the backup server.
+Currently only HTTP proxies are supported.
+Valid proxy configurations have the following format:
+  `[http://][user:password@]<host>[:port]`.
+Default `port` is 1080, if not otherwise specified.

+..
+Note:: The recommended solution for shielding hosts is using tunnels such as wireguard, instead of using an HTTP proxy.

 ..
 Note:: Passwords must be valid UTF-8 and may not contain newlines.
 For your convenience, Proxmox Backup Server only uses the first line as password, so